 Steered by a global network of 122 national coordinators, 30 Days at Sea involved environmental, maritime and border agencies, national police forces, customs, and port authorities.

 More than 5200 inspections have resulted in at least 185 investigations, with arrests and prosecutions anticipated.

-QUOTE to be confirmed by INTERPOL Secretary General Jürgen Stock “Criminals believe marine pollution crime is a low-risk crime with no real victims.
+INTERPOL Secretary General Jürgen Stock “Criminals believe marine pollution crime is a low-risk crime with no real victims.
 This is a mistake.
 Marine pollution crime is a transnational crime creating worldwide health hazards that undermine sustainable development and require a multi-agency, multi-sector cooperative response with a solid global security architecture”